onflow/cadence/docs/language.md

 let smallIntegerWithAnnotation: Int8 = 1
 ```

-If a type annotation is provided, the initial value must be of this type,
+If a type annotation is provided, the initial value must be of this type.
-and new values assigned to variables must match the declaration's explicit type
+All new values assigned to variables must match its type.
-or the type that was inferred when the variable was declared.
 This type safety is explained in more detail in a [separate section](#type-safety).

 ```cadence